SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 See also the [basic article parsing](https://github.com/SpeciesFileGroup/taxonworks_doc/blob/archive/manuals/BASIC_ARTICLE_PARSING.md) exercise for a walk through that addresses many of these issues in a more contextual framework.

 _Before you start_: Add `biocuration classifications` that you might reference (e.g. `Male`, `Female`, `Adult` etc.).
-You can do this by adding a new `Controlled Vocabulary Term` of type `BiocurationClass` or you can use the `Manage biocuration groups and classes` task to do this.
+You can do this by adding a new `Controlled Vocabulary Term` of type `BiocurationClass` or you can use the `Manage biocuration classes and groups` task to do this.
 You only need to set these up once in your project.
 You can add to them later as needed.
 See the screenshots below.
     #left[Manage Biocuration Groups and the Classes associated with each of the groups](https://sfg.taxonworks.org/s/t3ssdi [buttons showing where to add classes or groups and what class terms already exist for a group])

 Adding `Groups` and `Classes` can be done independently.
 You can then assign classes to a given group (e. g. class `Female` or `Male` get added to group `Sex`).
 Classes do not have to be part of a group.
 Adding Groups and Classes work the same way.
+Classes, once added, can be associated with any given group created.
+Note the "plus" sign in the above screenshot which gives you a list of your classes you can add to that group.

 #left[Manage Biocuration Groups using the `Manage Controlled Vocabulary` task](https://sfg.taxonworks.org/s/o8mldy [Add group name, define what you mean with this label, choose a color for the group label, and assign a known standard ontology or link to a standard term if one applies])

   - To add a `biocuration group`
+    - Select `Biocuration Group` from the menu bar.
-    - First, give your `biocuration group` a `Name`
+    - Give your `biocuration group` a `Name`
     - Next, `write a definition` for this `group` so that others may apply it correctly for your project.
 Note that definitions must be at least 20 characters.
     - Then, `select` a color to apply to this `group` label for ease of use / finding in the user interface.
     - If one exists, enter a URL here to a known standard term / ontology entry for this group concept.